Skip to main content

 What You’ll Learn

 Every time you fire up Claude Code, you’re making decisions about models, costs, and permissions, whether you realize it or not.
 This chapter walks you through all three.
-You’ll learn how to pick the right model for each task, dial reasoning depth up or down with effort levels, keep an eye on spending, and set up the permission system so Claude Code does exactly what you want on your machine (and nothing you don’t).
+You’ll learn how to pick the right model for each task, dial reasoning depth up or down with effort levels (including the /effort command for quick mid-session adjustments), keep an eye on spending, and set up the permission system so Claude Code does exactly what you want on your machine.
+You’ll also learn about Auto Mode, which uses a background classifier to intelligently automate permission decisions so you can work with fewer interruptions while maintaining safety guardrails.
 By the end, you’ll be making confident tradeoffs between speed, quality, cost, and safety.

 Available Models